 Basic vision screenings often aren’t good enough

-At SMG, we agree with the American Optometric Association (AOA) that a full eye exam is a much better choice than simply doing an at-home eye chart.
+At SMG, we agree with the American Optometric Association (AOA).
+And the AOA says that a full child eye exam is a much better choice than simply doing an at-home child eye test chart.

 “One in four children has an undiagnosed vision problem because changes in their eyesight go unrecognized by both the child and their parents or guardian,” says Andrea Thau, O.D., president of the AOA.

 “Making a comprehensive eye examination a priority this year is one of the single most important investments you can make in your child’s education and overall health.
 While schools typically offer basic vision screenings, these often create a false sense of security by missing significant problems.
 A comprehensive eye exam is the only way to properly diagnose and treat vision and eye health issues.”